riot/riotify/README.md

 </todo>
 ```

-Note that your tag files actually need to have the extension ".tag".
+Note that your tag files actually need to have the extension ".riot".

 ### Compile Options